ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 <br>
 <br>

+---
+## Next, we look at the delays
+---

-## Overall Delays at Top 5 Airports with top 5 airlines
+### Overall Delays at Top 5 Airports with top 5 airlines

 > ###### Query
 ```